-When you make a report police will:
+When you make a report to police they can:

-- organise specialist interviewers to take your statement of what happened (this may be recorded on DVD)
+- organise specialist interviewers to take your statement of what happened (this may be recorded on DVD).

 - ask whether you want to talk to a specialist support worker about what happens next (this person will not be from the police).

 Once you have made your report, a police officer who is trained in sexual violence will investigate (called the 'officer in charge').

 As part of the investigation, the officer in charge:

 - will talk to you to find out everything that happened (they may ask to speak to you several times).

 - can organise a medical examination for you (for more information, click here (external link) ).